zoontek/react-native-permissions/README.md

   | 'providesAppSettings';

 type NotificationSettings = {
-  // Properties are only available on iOS
-  // Unavailable settings will not be included in the response object alert?: boolean;
+  // unavailable settings will not be included in the response object alert?: boolean;
   badge?: boolean;
   sound?: boolean;